Communist Party of Finland (1994)

-The Communist Party of Finland (Suomen Kommunistinen Puolue, SKP; Finlands kommunistiska parti, FKP) or New Communist Party of Finland (Uusi Suomen Kommunistinen Puolue, USKP; Finlands nya kommunistiska parti, FNKP) is a political party in Finland.
+The Communist Party of Finland (Suomen Kommunistinen Puolue, SKP; Finlands kommunistiska parti, FKP) or New Communist Party of Finland (Uusi Suomen Kommunistinen Puolue, USKP; Finlands nya kommunistiska parti, FNKP) is a Marxist-Leninist political party in Finland.
 It was founded in the mid-1980s as Communist Party of Finland (Unity) (Suomen Kommunistinen Puolue (yhtenäisyys), SKPy; Finlands kommunistiska parti (enhet), FKP(e)) by the former opposition of the old Communist Party of Finland (1918–1992).
-SKP has never been represented in the Parliament of Finland, but the party has had local councillors in some municipalities, including the city councils of major cities such as Helsinki and Tampere.
-SKP claims 2,500 members.
+The SKP has never been represented in the Parliament of Finland, but the party has had local councillors in some municipalities, including the city councils of major cities such as Helsinki and Tampere.
+The SKP claims 2,500 members.

 The party has been officially registered since 1997.
 In the 1980s, when the opposition and the organizations it controlled were expelled from the SKP led by Arvo Aalto, the SKPy, however, chose not to register since they considered themselves the real SKP and claimed Aalto had illegally taken control of the party.
 The courts later ruled all the expulsions illegal.